mohamearif/Salesforce-PayPal-Transaction-Integration/README.md

 ```
 ### Step 4: Schedule the Data Retrieval

-After deploying the integration, run the post-deployment script to schedule the PayPalDataScheduler Apex Class to run automatically every day at 3 AM.
+After deploying the integration, run the post-deployment script to schedule the PayPalDataScheduler Apex Class to run automatically every day at 3 AM and also for adding 'PayPal_Data_Permissions' Permission Set to all system adminstrator users.
 Please take a look at the PostDeploymentScript apex script and update according to your need.

 ```shell
 sfdx force:apex:execute -f scripts/apex/PostDeploymentScript.apex